 This may sound obvious, but it can be surprisingly easy to let late payments go by un-acted upon (and sometimes even unnoticed) if specific processes such as these aren’t put in place.

 With cash flow being such a key driver in the success of any business, it’s not surprising that there are many tools out there to help business owners to stay on top of their cash flow and credit control processes.

 Use tools and systems to help you to flag late payments, automate your reminders and manage your invoices.
 Take a look at Ledger Manager, a tool that takes your sales ledger data and combines it with our credit data to help improve your collection process.

 Seek External Support

 Lastly, don’t let things go too far.
 If late payments are starting to hamper your business, then external help is available.
-You can chat to your own business bank about any options they might have to help you or you can approach one of several financiers who now offer facilities which allow you to borrow against the value of unpaid bills.
+You can chat with your own business bank about any options they might have to help you or you can approach one of several financiers who now offer facilities that allow you to borrow against the value of unpaid bills.

 As always when you apply for credit, make sure you shop around for the best deals and don’t forget to check your own business report beforehand so that you can be confident of being accepted when you make your application.